DLR-TS/OSTAR-Quickstart/docu/Configuration.md

 initialisation_timeout: timeout for gRPC call for initialisation of Carla OSI Service\
 additional_parameters: [See here](https://github.com/DLR-TS/OSTAR-Quickstart/tree/main/docu/Carla_OSI_Service_Configuration.md)\
 sensor_view_config: spawn sensors in Carla\
-base_name: Identifier of the sensor, can be used by OSMP Service input base_name\
+base_name: Identifier of the sensor, can be used by OSMP Service input base_name. **Currently needs to start with OSMP**\
 parent_name: _world_ for static sensor, otherwise name of vehicle to attach the sensor accordingly\
 sensor_type: currently supported are camera, lidar, radar and ultrasonic\
 prefixed_fmu_variable_name: identifier of sensor to connect this sensor output to a specific FMI input\